Dunedin-Waitati Highway: Leith Saddle

 The forest here features a species of Libocedrus, variously called Pahautea, Kaikawaka or New Zealand cedar, Libocedrus bidwillii, which is unusual in this region of New Zealand.

 Transit New Zealand stated in 2004 that Leith Saddle has 250% more crashes than average for the New Zealand state highway network and that the accident rate increased by 50% in the ten years to 2004.
 They said realignment here would reduce traffic delays, fuel use, crashes, and emissions of carbon dioxide and carbon monoxide.

 Waitati

 The motorway originally ended at Waitati with a roundabout, which featured in the New Zealand film Goodbye Pork Pie.
 The roundabout has been removed, leaving a sharp curve with a T junction.
 In 2010, the NZ Transport Agency (the successor highway authority to Transit New Zealand) was given consent to realign the road here.

+North Dunedin proposal

+The southern terminus of the highway at Pine Hill leads to the Pine Hill Extension, a narrow, winding, steep incline down into Dunedin North.
+In the 1970s an alternative route to the city was proposed, but later abandoned.
+It would have provided a long, straight ramp down to Leith Valley connecting to a highway across the Ross Creek Reserve and adjacent golf course, linking to Kaikorai Valley.